CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ## 4. FASTQC Before and After Quality Control

-It is helpful to see how the quality of the data has changed after using sickle.
-To do this, we will be using the commandline versions of fastqc and MultiQC.
+It is helpful to see how the quality of the data has changed after using `Trimmomatic`.
+To do this, we will be using the command-line versions of `fastqc` and `MultiQC`.
 These two programs simply create reports of the average quality of our trimmed reads, with some graphs.

 ```bash
 dir="before"